Program availability

 Earn dual credit in the BSPS program

 Step towards becoming a leader in business.
-Our MBA program includes options for several concentrations, including Human Resources (HR) and Healthcare Management.
+Our MBA program includes coursework preparing you for success across many different industries.

 Become a behind-the-scenes leader in the delivery of healthcare.
 You can utilize skills acquired in a psychology bachelor’s degree program to qualify for an MHA program in the future.